Lumi-supercomputer/Getting_Started_with_AI_workshop/10_Extreme_scale_AI/README.md

 ### 4. Monitor GPU activity

-This example leverage MIOpen, so you check if `/tmp/$(whoami)-miopen-cache-$SLURM_NODEID` being populated with the MIOpen databases in each node.
+This example leverages MIOpen, so you can check if `/tmp/$(whoami)-miopen-cache-$SLURM_NODEID` is being populated with the MIOpen databases in each node.
 Start a parallel SLURM session to that effect.

 Then, try monitor the GPU activity as before.
 You should be able to see snapshots such as this: